UK Visa Fees 2023

-The list of visa application costs is current for 2021 and includes some of the most popular visa categories, as well as sponsor licence and citizenship fees.
+The list of visa application costs is current and includes some of the most popular visa categories, as well as sponsor licence and citizenship fees.

 If you need a trusted legal expert to assist with your application, contact us for a confidential discussion about how we can help you.

 This table lists the most common visa fees and the application costs (made inside or outside the UK).

 The following is a summary of the cost of the main immigration categories to obtain a UK visa.

 Some people may be required to pay the immigration healthcare surcharge (IHS) as part of their immigration application.

 The IHS is a fee that immigrants pay to cover the cost of use of the National Health Service (NHS) in the UK.

 There are still additional costs for some services, including prescriptions, dental treatment, and eye tests.

 In general, those who are applying for a stay in the UK of longer than 6 months (or, alternatively, if a person is extending their stay while in the UK) will be required to pay the surcharge, even if they hold private medical insurance.

 A full list of who must pay the IHS is available on the Gov.uk website.
 If you hold a visitor visa and you intend to enter the UK, you will not need to pay the charge.